With hundreds of EB-5 regional center investments to choose from, which is right for you?

 Regional centers, by virtue of investor capital pooling, also have a wide range of projects they can support compared with the relatively limited scope of direct investment options.

+As one of the EB-5 visa requirements, Job creation is a critical aspect of EB-5 visa program.
 Direct jobs are usually construction or jobs created during the operational phase of the EB-5 project, such as hotel operations.
 Note that construction jobs can only be counted if the construction phase is longer than 24 months; otherwise only indirect and induced jobs created by construction spending can be counted.

 Indirect jobs are those created in industries that supply the necessary goods and services required for construction or operations.
 Examples would include employment related to a construction supply company.